mjdecker/mjdecker.github.io/_notes/computer-organization/twos-complement.md

 |$$42 + -42$$|    1|  0|  0|  0|  0|  0|  0|  0|  0|

 # [Two's Complement] - Deriving Corresponding Integer
-* Positive integner is unsigned binary representation of a number
+* Positive integer is unsigned binary representation of a number
 	* Remember integer must be $$<= 2^{n-1} - 1$$
 * Negative is ones' complement + 1
 * What about going from negative integer to corresponding positive?

 # [Two's Complement] - Deriving Corresponding Integer
-* Positive integer is unsigned binary representation of a number
-	* Remember integer must be $$<= 2^{n-1} - 1$$
-* Negative is ones' complement + 1 (ignore overflow)
+* Corresponding integers are: ones' complement + 1 (ignore overflow)
-* What about going from negative integer to corresponding positive?
-	* Same as positive to negative

 # [Two's Complement] - Example 42 (8-bit)